tunder56/twitchplays/README.md

 1. install the latest version of conda from here https://docs.conda.io/en/latest/miniconda.html, leave all options as defult

-2. download and run the file called twitch plays installer from the git
+2. download and run the file called twitch plays installer from the git, it may say that its virus, it isnt